casa0019-group5/casa0019-group5.github.io/README.md

 ### Initial Challenges

 When we found the MQTT stream for the OPS Water Meter, I realised we could repurpose code from the workshop for our MQTT stream.
 Since we had access to 30 readings in total, I subscribed to each different floor using their unique topic.
-This as expected returned the value for each floor and worked completely fine.
+This, as expected, returned the value for each floor and worked completely fine.
 However, a problem arose when I tried to subscribe to more than 5 topics.
 I replicated the code below for multiple floors, however, when I tested it on the dashboard values were missing.
 After some debugging and consultation with Valerio, I figured out that Unity's speed of subscribing to the topics and returning its values was slower than the rate of new values that were received via MQTT.
 This resulted in the SAC values either being overwritten or simply not appearing.

 ```
 public TextMeshProUGUI Floor15BAC2;  -Individual Text Mesh Pro For Each Floor